Due: Tuesday, April 21 at 5:00 pm

 - Files you will edit:

-clock.c: your countdown clock application programgpio.c,timer.c,timer_asm.s: implementation of the gpio and timer modulestest_gpio_timer.c: test program with your unit tests for gpio and timerREADME.md: edit this text file to communicate with us about your submissionstyle_reflection.txt: a text file that you will edit for your responses to the style reflection prompts
+clock.c: your countdown clock application programgpio.c,timer.c,timer_asm.s: implementation of the gpio and timer modulestest_gpio_timer.c: test program with your unit tests for gpio and timerREADME.md: edit this text file to communicate with us about your submissionstyle_reflection.txt: a text file that you will edit for your responses to the style reflection promptsextension.c: Edit this file to implement extension (if you choose)

 - Files you will use as-is:

 Makefile: rules to build clock application (make run) and unit test program (make test)cstart.c,start.s,memmap.ldare the support files needed for a bare metal C program.
 A bit later in the course, we will study these files to understand how they work and why they are necessary.
-Feel free to read over these files now to get a sneak preview, but don't worry if you don't fully understand them yet.
+You can read over these files now to get a sneak preview, but don't worry if you don't fully understand them yet.

 The make run target builds and runs the clock application